BaptisteH3089/ImbLearning/README.md

 | Ratio = 0.5           | 0.5221   | 0.4946    | 0.5309 |
 | Ratio = 0.33          | 0.4892   | 0.4989    | 0.5000 |

+We can see that our model is performing worse on this dataset than on the previous one.
+However we can observe some improvement in the different scores according to the oversampling strategy.
+The best strategy with this classifier is thus with the _minority_ criterion.

+#### With SMOTE

 ### For undersampling strategies